ic1618/Microsoft-Project15-ELP/docs/howtorun.md

 <img src="assets/yolofolders.png" alt="Folders" width="400"/>

-Create the a folder called 'detected' in 'VOCdevkit\VOC2007' if not present.
+Create a folder called 'detected' in 'VOCdevkit\VOC2007' if not present.

 ### For Custom Vision

 You should have the folders below:

 <img src="assets/cvfolders.png" alt="Folders" width="400"/>

+Create a folder called 'images' in the 'cache' folder.

 ## Running the detector